 Medicare Hospital Fund Runs Out in 2026

 Medicare is near and dear to most people.
 A survey by AARP found that nearly every adult (regardless of party affiliation) believes Medicare is important to people’s health in retirement.
 But not everyone is confident that Medicare will be there for them throughout retirement.
 Just over half (54%) were somewhat or very confident Medicare will be around in the very long term.
 And no wonder, for the past decade, Medicare has issued annual warnings that the Hospital fund was in immediate danger of being depleted.
-The 2007 report estimated the Hospital fund would be exhausted by 2019.
+Medicare’s 2007 report estimated the Hospital fund would be exhausted by 2019.
 Luckily, financial patches were made, and quality of hospital care was improved, but the fund is still not stable long-term.

 Warning on Medicare’s Hospital Fund

 The 2019 Medicare Trustees report projects the Part A Hospital fund will run out of funds by 2026.
 This is the same prediction as last year’s estimates.
 Part A is important because it covers inpatient hospitalizations, skilled nursing care for rehabilitation, hospice and some home health care.
 It also provided about $102 billion in funds for the Medicare Advantage health plans (Part C) last year.

 When Medicare issues the kind of warning it did, there is a defined process to follow.
 First, the President is required to submit to Congress proposed legislation that responds to the Medicare warning.
 Such proposed legislation needs to be made within 15 days of his Budget submission for the upcoming year, typically in February.
 Congress is then required to consider the legislation (though not necessarily enact it) on an expedited basis.

 The report specifies: “Such legislation should be enacted sooner rather than later to minimize the impact on beneficiaries, providers, and taxpayers.”